At What Height is Fall Protection Required?

 One height across all tasks and industries would certainly make enforcement easier, but this is not the case.
-OSHA’s intent is to keep people safe across most industries, however, keep in mind that contracts and/or site policies can exceed the regulatory requirements.
+OSHA’s intent is to keep people safe across most industries, however, keep in mind that local building codes such as Cal-OSHA, contracts, and/or site policies can exceed the regulatory requirements.

 General Industry requires fall protection for any worker over 4’.
 1910.28(b)(1)(i)

 Construction requires fall protection for any worker over 6’.
 1926.501(b)(1)

 This means that at any point your employees are exposed to heights equal to or greater than these, they must have some sort of protection to mitigate the risk of falling from height.
 If a fall safety solution such as railing is not a realistic option, personal protective equipment such as harnesses, lanyards, and lifelines are required.

 The No Minimum Height Rule